ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+PRINTERS&#x27; PRECEPTS.
+For tho perusal of
+those who do, and for those who do not
+now, but who are about to &#x27;take in&#x27; The
 A asm a r.r an. — &#x27;Never inquire thou of
 the printer for the news ; for behold it
 is nis auty at liio appointeu time to